Frequently Asked Questions

 I am taking prescription medications.
 Will they interfere with my treatment plan with Dr. Wang?

 A comprehensive evaluation of your medical history and current treatment plan is an essential first step to understanding why you are on those medications.
 It is important to identify the root causes of your symptoms and diseases.
-Once they are identified and you are able to successfully follow treatment recommendations to address the root causes, then it would be possible to consider the discontinuation of medications.
+Once they are identified and you are able to successfully follow treatment recommendations to address the root causes, then it would be possible to consider the discontinuation of medications or their reductions.

 Dr. Wang will not change your existing medications.
 Your prescribing doctor or practitioner will discontinue your medications if they think you don't need them anymore as a result of your progress.
-Dr. Wang will make recommendations to your primary care provider and other specialists toward the goal of minimizing the use of medications, if approriate.
+Dr. Wang will make recommendations to your primary care practitioner and other specialists toward the goal of minimizing the use of medications, if appropriate.
+You should not self-discontinue medications or change medications doses on your own, and should only do so under the guidance of your physicians.

 What kind of laboratory testing do you do?